gvwilson/thirdbit/src/fiction/iffy/index.md

 We're a jelly dredger,
 not a ferryboat!
-You wanna hitch up along Rothera, get yourself three piers over an' buy a ticket."
+You wanna hitch up along Rothera, get yourself three piers over and buy a ticket."

 Wales' polite expression didn't waver.
-"I understand it's not your usual line of work," he said smoothly when the *Guinevere*'s bleary-eyed captain paused for breath.
+"I understand it's not your usual line of work," he said soothingly when the *Guinevere*'s bleary-eyed captain paused for breath.
 "And if no is your final answer,
 I'll respect that and take my business elsewhere.